CRS Mapping & Transformations: Tactical Implementation in DuckDB Spatial

 Normalize every layer to a single CRS before joining — DuckDB stores no inline SRID, so the transform must be explicit.

-Below is a production-ready SQL pipeline that standardizes mixed-SRID datasets to EPSG:4326, enforces deterministic outputs, and validates the query plan.
+Below is a production-ready SQL pipeline that standardizes mixed-CRS datasets to EPSG:4326, enforces deterministic outputs, and validates the query plan.

 -- 1. Configure execution environment for vectorized geometry ops